Sticky stuff on your car? Here’s what it is

-AUSTIN (KXAN) — A sticky, clear substance has started to cling to objects across Central Texas, but what is it?
+(KXAN) — You may have noticed a sticky, clear substance clinging to your vehicle and outdoor furniture this summer — but what is it?

 “It’s just a sticky, yuckiness,” said Wizzie Brown, an entomologist with Texas A&M’s Agrilife Extension.

-If your car looks like it’s covered with clear sticky droplets — you’ve got honeydew.
+If your car looks like it’s covered with clear sticky droplets — you’ve probably got honeydew.

 What is honeydew?